Have you seen Lagarosiphon?

 Native to southern Africa, lagarosiphon is a submersed aquatic plant that invades water bodies, out-competes native water plants, and can affect native fish and waterbirds.

-Lagarosiphon has naturalised in New Zealand and parts of Europe, but Australia currently has no known infestations.
+Lagarosiphon has naturalised in New Zealand and parts of Europe, but Australia currently has no known detections.
 The main threat here is release from aquariums into dams and creeks.
 Responsibility lies with hobbyists, aquatic plant nurseries and pet shop suppliers not to introduce lagarosiphon into Queensland.

 - Oxygen weed, African elodea, curly water weed